Samuel Beckett Bridge at Christmas 3 days in Dublin

 A fire is lit every day at the 200-year-old establishment, which is located beside St. Catherine’s Church where Irish patriot Robert Emmet was hung, drawn, and quartered in 1803.

-You can enjoy an eclectic mix of Irish traditional music, as well as blues and jazz at this popular Dublin watering hole.
+You can enjoy an eclectic mix of Irish traditional music, as well as blues and jazz at this popular Dublin watering hole, where food is also served.

 irelandonabudget.com